richardforth/mongodb/README.md

 I put together an ansible playbook to configure my Vagrant environment based in the installation instructions at: https://www.mongodb.com/docs/manual/administration/install-community/?operating-system=linux&linux-distribution=ubuntu&linux-package=default&search-linux=with-search-linux

-I completely disregarded the installation stepos provided in the book
+I completely disregarded the installation steps provided in the book

 see the vagrant_ansible folder for the files needed to set this up.